fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 ### Computations correctness

-However, it's not possible to expect that a cluster can't be taken over by Byzantine nodes.
+It's not possible to expect that a cluster can't be taken over by Byzantine nodes.
 Let's assume that `n` nodes in the cluster were independently sampled from a large enough pool of the nodes containing a fraction of `q` Byzantine nodes.
 In this case the number of Byzantine nodes in the cluster (denoted by `X`) approximately follows a Binomial distribution `B(n, q)`.
 The probability of the cluster failing BFT assumptions is `Pr(X >= ceil(1/3 * n))` which for 10 cluster nodes and 20% of Byzantine nodes in the network pool is `~0.1`.

 This a pretty high probability, and if we want to keep the cluster size reasonably low to have desired cost efficiency another trick should work.
 We can allow any node in the cluster to escalate to the external trusted **Judge** if it disagrees with state transitions made by the rest of the nodes.
 In this case, all nodes in the cluster need to be Byzantine to keep the **Judge** uninformed.
 For the considered case the probability of such event is `~1E-7`.